It's Traditional! With a big "T".

 π Living Tradition

 Sacred Tradition is not a museum piece but a living reality.
 Under the guidance of the Holy Spirit, the Church's understanding of revealed truth deepens over time without changing its essential content.
-This is what Cardinal Newman called the "development of doctrine"—not the invention of new truths but the fuller understanding of ancient ones.
+This is what Blessed John Henry Newman called the "development of doctrine" — not the invention of new truths but the fuller understanding and more precise articulation of ancient ones under the pressure of new questions.

 π The Role of the Holy Spirit

-Christ promised that the Holy Spirit would "guide you into all truth" (John 16:13) and "bring to your remembrance all that I have said to you" (John 14:26).
+Christ promised that the Holy Spirit would "guide you into all truth" (Jn 16:13) and "bring to your remembrance all that I have said to you" (Jn 14:26).
 This divine assistance ensures that Sacred Tradition remains faithful to apostolic teaching while developing organically in response to new challenges and questions.
+The Spirit does not add new revelation after the death of the last Apostle, but He guides the Church's understanding of what was given once for all.

 ✝️ Preservation from Error

 The Church's infallibility in matters of faith and morals extends to the preservation of Sacred Tradition.
-While individual bishops or even popes can err in their private opinions, the universal Church cannot err when teaching definitively on faith and morals.
-This charism protects Sacred Tradition from corruption.
+While individual bishops or even popes can err in their private opinions and prudential judgments, the universal Church cannot err when definitively teaching on faith and morals.
+This charism protects Sacred Tradition from corruption and guarantees that what the Church teaches definitively is what was received from the apostles.

-True Development: The definition of the Trinity at Nicaea—using new terms to preserve ancient faith
+True Development: The definition of the Trinity at Nicaea — new philosophical terminology (homoousios) to preserve and clarify ancient apostolic faith

 Modern Challenges to Sacred Tradition